Searching with Doctrine ORM

 $conditionGenerator->setField('customer_birthday', 'birthday');

-Now to apply the generated condition on the query you have two options;
+Now apply the generated condition on the QueryBuilder and get the result:

 Tip